-The importance of room temperature was also stressed by Nightingale.
+Nightingale also stressed the importance of room temperature.
 The patient should not be too warm or too cold.
 The temperature could be controlled by an appropriate balance between burning fires and ventilation from windows.

 Nightingale believed that second to fresh air, the sick needed light.
 She noted that direct sunlight was what patients wanted.

-She discussed the need for changes in color and form, including bringing the patient brightly colored flowers or plants.
+She discussed the need for color and form changes, including bringing the patient brightly colored flowers or plants.
 She also advocated rotating 10 or 12 paintings and engravings each day, week, or month to provide variety for the patient.
-Nightingale also advocated reading, needlework, writing, and cleaning as activities to relieve the sick of boredom.
+Nightingale also advocated reading, needlework, writing, and cleaning to relieve the sick of boredom.